GSA/digitalgov.gov/content/posts/2016-09-19-building-on-30-years-of-experience-to-prepare-for-the-future-of-biotechnology.md

   - White House Office of Science and Technology Policy
 ---

-> Summary: 'EPA, FDA, and USDA unveil two documents as part of the Administration’s  continuing effort to modernize the Federal regulatory system for biotechnology products.'
+> Summary: EPA, FDA, and USDA unveil two documents as part of the Administration’s continuing effort to modernize the Federal regulatory system for biotechnology products.

 Today, the Federal government has taken an important step to ensure public confidence in the regulatory system for biotechnology products and to improve the transparency, predictability, coordination, and, ultimately, efficiency of that system.